PaddlePaddle/Paddle-Lite/README.md

 ## Model Conversion

-MDL support other model convert to MDL model on the mobile device.
+MDL needs compatible models to work with.
+To get a MDL compatible model, you can convert a model trained by other deep learning tools to MDL model using our scripts.

-We suggest use paddlepaddle [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) model.
+We highly suggest using paddlepaddle [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) model.

-#### Convert PaddlePaddle model to mdl format
+#### Converting PaddlePaddle model to mdl format

 Paddlepaddle model can be converted to MDL model

 ```
 # Environmental requirements
 # paddlepaddle
+cd tools/python
 python paddle2mdl.py
 ```

-#### Convert caffemodel to mdl format
+#### Converting caffemodel to mdl format

 ```
 #Convert model.prototxt and model.caffemodel to model.min.json and data.min.bin that mdl use